 In general, turning off everything when the house is not attended to for a long period of time seems a good idea, but this situation is an exception.
 We will be talking about leaving your mobile home in Sarasota Florida during the summer months while also listing it for sale.

-Many mobile home Sellers throughout the greater Sarasota Florida area look to sell their properties when they are not physically living in them.
+Many mobile home Sellers throughout the greater Sarasota Florida area looking to sell their properties when they are not physically living in them.

 South Florida summers are hot and humid with a constant rain storm most days in the afternoon.
 Water mixed with humidity can create moisture issues, if not treated correctly, can lead to mold.
-If a Seller keeps their homes electricity off they will not have the ability to circulate the air property in their mobile home.
-If there are any issues with leaks in their mobile home, through the roof, windows or doorways, this may lead to a serious mold issue without the Seller even knowing it.
+If a Seller keeps their home’s electricity off they will not have the ability to circulate the air properly in their mobile home.
+If there are any issues with leaks in their mobile home, through the roof, windows, or doorways, this may lead to a serious mold issue without the Seller even knowing it.

 2. Buyers Can’t Check Home Out